kant/ImpromptuModular/README.md

 ## License

 Based on code from the Fundamental and Audible Instruments plugins by Andrew Belt and graphics from the Component Library by Wes Milholen.
-See ./LICENSE.md for all licenses (and ./res/fonts/ for font licenses).
+See ./LICENSE.md for licenses (and ./res/fonts/ for font licenses).

 ## Acknowledgements